nadimkobeissi/16iax10h-linux-sound-saga/README.md

 ## Step 3: Patch the Linux Kernel Sources

-Copy the `16iax10h-audio-linux-<YOUR_KERNEL_VERSION>.patch` file from this repository into the root of your Linux kernel source directory.
+Copy the `16iax10h-audio-linux-<YOUR_KERNEL_VERSION>.patch` file from this repository's `fix/patches` folder into the root of your Linux kernel source directory.
 Then run:

 ```bash
 patch -p1 < 16iax10h-audio-linux-<YOUR_KERNEL_VERSION>.patch